Sarah-LB/RockPaperScissors/README.md

     2. As a Returning Visitor, I want to find social media links.

-        1. The user can find social media links prominently poisitioned at the top of the page, in the navbar, on every page.
+        1. The user can find social media links prominently poisitioned at the bottom of the page, in the footer, on every page.

 -   #### Developer and Site Owner Goals